Years ago when I was going through a difficult time, a counselor warned me about four deadly habits that can paralyze your time and energy.

 Procrastination is the enemy of good planning and wisdom: “My child, don’t lose sight of good planning and insight.
 Hang on to them, for they fill you with life and bring you honor and respect.
 They keep you safe on your way and keep your feet from stumbling.”
 Proverbs 3:21-23 NLT

 Procrastination denies others God’s blessings: “Do not withhold good from those who deserve it when it’s in your power to help them.
 If you can help your neighbor now, don’t say, ‘Come back tomorrow, and then I’ll help you.'”
 Proverbs 3:27-28 NLT

 Procrastination can lead to poverty: “If you are too lazy to plow in the right season, you will have no food at the harvest.”
 Proverbs 20:4 NLT

 Procrastination is a master of excuses: ” The lazy person is full of excuses, saying, ‘If I go outside, I might meet a lion in the street and be killed!”
 Proverbs 21:13 NLT

 These four deadly habits can creep in without warning and catch us off guard.
 They are not only time wasters; they can drain our emotional, physical, and spiritual well-being.

 God Will Help Us Overcome

 But even though at times we’ll struggle with these temptations and habits, God can and will help us overcome them.

 What about you?
-Do you struggle with these four deadly habits?
+Do you struggle with an of these four deadly habits?
 Which one bothers you the most?
 How has God helped you (or is helping you) to overcome them?
 What encouragement can you offer to someone who needs help with these?
 What Scripture has encouraged you the most in dealing with these habits?